Zistack/Satisfactory-Optimizer/README.md

 This is where you specify parameters which you would like to maximize or minimize.
 Each goal is a list with two parameters.
-The first parameter is a string that specifies the type of optimization goal, and the second parameter .
+The first parameter is a string that specifies the type of optimization goal, and the type of the second parameter is determined by the type of goal.
 The goal types and their behaviors are described below.

  * ["maximize_item_production", "Item"]

-   Maximizes the number of the named item that is output by the factory (produced and not consumed).
+   Maximizes the number of the named item that is produced by any recipe (these items may be consumed).

  * ["minimize_item_production", "Item"]

-   Minimizes the number of the named item that is output by the factory.
+   Minimizes the number of the named item that is produced by any recipe.
-   This is useful for minimizing byproducts.

- * ["maximize_items_production", {"Item": Real, ...}]

-   Maximizes the number of the named items that are output by the factory in the ratio specified by the quantities.
-   For example, `"maximize_items_production": {"Iron Plate": 2, "Iron Rod": 1}` would maximize iron plate and iron rod production, but would maintain a 2:1 ratio between them.
+   This could be used to push the factory away from using certain items that are difficult to transport, like Screws, for example.

  * ["maximize_item_consumption", "Item"]

-   Maximizes the number of the named item that is _input_ by the factory (consumed but not produced).
+   Maximizes the number of the named item that is consumed by any recipe (these items may be produced).
    Mostly included for symmetry, but might be useful for pushing around which recipes are favored by the planner, though there are more direct ways to do that.

  * ["minimize_item_consumption", "Item"]

+   Minimizes the number of the named item that is consumed by any recipe.

+ * ["maximize_item_input", "Item"]

+   Maximizes the number of the named item that is input by the factory (consumed or output but not produced).

+ * ["minimize_item_input", "Item"]

    Minimizes the number of the named item that is input by the factory.

- * ["maximize_item_flow", "Item"]
+ * ["maximize_item_output", "Item"]

-   Maximizes the number of the named item that is produced by the factory, but does not require that all of those items are outputs.
-   This can be used to maximize the production of an item that is ultimately sunk, for example.
+   Maximizes the number of the named item that is output by the factory (produced or input but not consumed) This can be used to maximize the production of an item that is ultimately sunk, for example.

- * ["minimize_item_flow", "Item"]
+ * ["minimize_item_output", "Item"]

-   Minimizes the number of the named item that is produced by the factory, including internally.
+   Minimizes the number of the named item that is output by the factory.
-   This could be used to push the factory away from using certain items that are difficult to transport like Screws, for example.
+   This is useful for minimizing byproducts.

- * ["maximize_items_flow", {"Item": Real, ...}]
+ * ["maximize_items_output", {"Item": Real, ...}]

-   The analog to "maximize_items_production", but like the other "flow" objectives, does not require that the items are all outputs of the factory.
-   Useful for designing a factory that produces the Phase 4 project parts in the right ratios but ultimately sinks them, for example.

-Multiple goals may be specified.
-Goals are applied in the order that they are specified.
-This means that the factory is first optimized according to the first goal, and then the achieved consumption/flow/production is added as a hard constraint before optimizing according to the next goal, and so on.

-After all listed goals are achieved, the factory is optimized for minimal power consumption.
-This tends to cause the planner to plan power plants when power generation recipes are enabled and appropriate resources are available.
-If you don't want to plan a power plant, don't enable power generation recipes.

-This is one special item that is noteworthy here: "Awesome Sink Point".
-It is not an item in the traditional sense, but it is the output of all of the "Sink [Item]" recipes.
-It is possible to attempt to maximize or minimize the production of Awesome Sink points by naming this item in a maximization goal.
+   Maximizes the number of the named items that are output (produced or input but not consumed) by the factory in the ratio specified by the quantities.
+   For example, `"maximize_items_production": {"Iron Plate": 2, "Iron Rod": 1}` would maximize iron plate and iron rod production, but would maintain a 2:1 ratio between them.

  * ["maximize_recipe", "Recipe OR Group"]